ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 }
 ```

 We can see that information that can help us identify the exact transaction is stored in `transaction_id` field.
-We'll need the `lt` field from it to understand which transaction happened earilier and which later.
+We need the `lt` field from it to understand which transaction happened earlier and which happened later.

-And information about coins transfer is in `in_msg` field.
+The information about the coins transfer is in the `in_msg` field.
 We'll need `value` and `message` from it.

 Now we're ready to create a payment handler.

 ### Sending API requests from code

-Let's begin with importing required libraries and our two previous files `config.py` and `db.py`:
+Let's begin with importing the required libraries and our two previous files: `config.py` and `db.py`.
 ```python
 import requests
 import asyncio